95: Nursing is Political

 As nurses and midwives witness health access and outcomes increasingly being determined by ballot measures or wrapped in policy decisions, they are turning their next steps of advocacy and activism into running for elected public office.
 In this episode, we explore with Kimberly Gordon, DNP, CRNA, co-founder of the nonpartisan non-profit Healing Politics, why nurses and midwives need to get politically engaged, run for elected office up and down the ballot, what campaign training sounds like, and how to build a culture of civic engagement within the nursing professions.

-Find this episode’s resources at www.seeyounow.com and earn free CNE credits by listening to curated podcast bundles via the American Nurses Association.
+Find this episode’s resources at www.seeyounowpodcast.com and to find out more information on the podcast bundles visit ANA’s Innovation Website at www.nursingworld.org/innovation.
 Have questions for the SEE YOU NOW team?
 Feedback?
 Future episode ideas?
 Contact us at [email protected].